 - Process Related – Manufacturing Process Error

 The aims of expanded investigation are to identify the probable cause of the OOS or atypical result and to determine the significance of the result when making decisions about the material or product under test.
-Under certain circumstances, there may be Justification for not following the above procedure when OOS or Atypical result is obtained.
+Under certain circumstances, there may be Justification for not following the above procedure during OOS, or an Atypical result is obtained.
 Examples of such situations include, but are not to limited to:

-- Pharmacopeia specifications that give specific guidance in test-like content Uniformity, Dissolution, Sterility Testing, etc.
+- Pharmacopeia specifications give specific guidance in tests like; content Uniformity, Dissolution, Sterility Testing, etc.

-- The Stability Testing, where prediction from trend analysis indicates that the result is valid.
+- Stability Testing, where prediction from trend analysis indicates that the result is valid.

-- OOS is supported by results for other tests like low assay with the high result for impurify content.
+- OOS is supported by results for other tests like low assay with the high result for impurified content.

-- Investigation of OOS for a starting material, raw material, or intermediate rimy, where justified, be restricted to a consideration of the suitability of the material for processing.
+- Investigation of OOS for starting material, raw material, or intermediate materials, where justified, be restricted to a consideration of the suitability of the material for processing.

 In circumstances where the SOP is not followed, Justification must be documented and approved by the Head of the department.

-All analytical methods, particularly non-standard and in-house lest methods, must be validated by a laid down procedure.
+All analytical methods, particularly non-standard and in-house test methods, must be validated by a laid down procedure.
 All analytical equipment must be appropriately qualified before method validation.